ollelogdahl/kestrel/docs/api/index.rst

 .. note::
    The API docs are generated from :file:`kestrel/include/kestrel/kestrel.h`.
-   To update this documentation, please edit the header file.
+   To update this documentation, please also edit the header file.

 .. toctree::
     :hidden: